learn-co-curriculum/dsc-regression-cart-trees-lab/README.md

 ## Introduction

 In this lab, we'll make use of what we learned in the previous lesson to build a model for the [Petrol Consumption Dataset](https://www.kaggle.com/harinir/petrol-consumption) from Kaggle.
-This model will be used to predict gasoline consumption for a bunch of examples, based on drivers' features.
+This model will be used to predict gasoline consumption for a bunch of examples, based on features about the drivers.

 ## Objectives